krbz999/concentrationnotifier/README.md

 #### Incompatible:
 * `Better Rolls for 5e` completely stops this module from working.
-* `Midi-QoL` already has many features that this module has.
+* `Midi-QoL` already has many features that this module has, and also likely stops it from working.